Your expert guide to public art, hip havens, and where to stay to see it all

 Lake Worth Beach

 Locals will tell you that there’s just something “different” about Lake Worth Beach, and it’s not hard to see why.
 Beach town vibes intersect with classic architecture in the city’s downtown arts district, named LULA after the two main avenues (Lake and Lucerne), all a short drive away from breezy intercoastal waters and a fantastic shoreline.
-For those that enjoy theatrical amusement, the Lake Worth Playhouse offers a full season of plays, musicals and other events, in addition to a small, independent moviehouse (The Stonzek Theatre) for visiting cinephiles.
+For those that enjoy theatrical amusement, the Lake Worth Playhouse offers a full season of plays, musicals, and other events, in addition to a small, independent moviehouse (The Stonzek Theatre) for visiting cinephiles.
 Prefer visual art inside against the backdrop of a beautiful Art Deco building?
-The Cultural Council of Palm Beach County has called Lake Worth Beach home since 2011 and inside its headquarters at the Robert M. Montgomery, Jr. Building, art-lovers can explore the free galleries, browse the Roe Green Uniquely Palm Beach Store or visit Palm Beach County’s one and only Cultural Concierge.
+The Cultural Council for Palm Beach County has called Lake Worth Beach home since 2011 and inside its headquarters at the Robert M. Montgomery, Jr. Building, art-lovers can explore the free galleries, and browse the Roe Green Uniquely Palm Beach Store.

-The Palm Beaches’ newest Lake Park Arts District is a hotspot that delivers a colorful and busy setting for all ages and backgrounds.
-The murals decorating the main thoroughfare provide insight on an area that was crafted by artists for artists to convene, collaborate and enjoy themselves.
-Craft beer aficionados, fine art fans and those craving a taste of the local music scene can come together and mingle at The Brewhouse Gallery, where dozens upon dozens of paintings and drawings (created by area artists) hang from the unassuming walls.
-After grabbing a drink at The Brewhouse, head over to The Kelsey Theater next door for theater, live music, independent film and comedy in a comfortable, spacious setting.
+The Palm Beaches’ Lake Park Arts District is a hotspot that delivers a colorful and busy setting for all ages and backgrounds.
+The murals decorating the main thoroughfare provide insight on an area that was crafted by artists for artists to convene, collaborate, and enjoy themselves.
+Craft beer aficionados, fine art fans, and those craving a taste of the local music scene can come together and mingle at The Brewhouse Gallery, where dozens upon dozens of paintings and drawings (created by area artists) hang from the unassuming walls.
+After grabbing a drink at The Brewhouse, head over to the Lake Park Black Box next door for theater, live music, independent film, and comedy in a comfortable, spacious setting.

 Palm Beach Marriott Singer Island Beach Resort & Spa, which boasts luxurious beachfront views, fine dining at its featured restaurant, 3800 Ocean, and the relaxing shade of its poolside cabanas is just a few miles away from Lake Park Arts District.

 There’s simply no trip to Downtown Delray Beach complete without a stop in one of its neighborhood arts districts: Pineapple Grove.
 Just a quick turn away from Atlantic Avenue, the area features a long list of hot restaurants, fashionable boutiques and some of the destination’s top cultural organizations.
 Old School Square could be described as a district on its own!
-The arts center has four different arts properties, each with their own unique charm: the Cornell Art Museum, the Crest Theatre, the Pavilion and the Fieldhouse.
+The arts center has four different arts properties, each with their own unique charm: the Cornell Art Museum, the Crest Theatre (currently closed), the Pavilion, and the Fieldhouse.
 Looking for a bit of nightlife?
-Skip the clubs and head to Arts Garage, where you can see some of South Florida’s best jazz, Latin and rock artists in an intimate setting.
+Skip the clubs and head to Arts Garage, where you can see some of South Florida’s best jazz, Latin, and rock artists in an intimate setting.